Disorders of Sex Development

 may need a newborn screening test for CAH, hormone studies, and a biopsy of the sex

-To determine the sex, your child's healthcare providers will consider the following:
+To figure out the sex, your child's healthcare providers will look at the following:

 A pelvic ultrasound to check for the female sex organs.
 Or the provider may use direct